GitHubHelland/Udacity/WebServerProject/README.md

 1. Create a terraform execution plan and writing it to a file "solution.plan" using the command "terraform plan -out solution.plan"
 1. Apply the changes required by the execution plan and deploying the infrastructure using the command "terraform apply"
 1. At this point I got an error message stating that the resource group I was trying to creat alread existed and that it had to be imported into the state.
 I used the command terraform import/azurerm_resource_group_main /subscriptions/{subscription id}/resourceGroups/webserver-rg to import the resrource group. (see output 2)
-1. I then tried the "terraform apply" command again and all the infrastructure from main.tf was created except for the network interface cards and the virtual machines which came up with error messages (see output 3)
+1. I then tried the "terraform apply" command again and all the infrastructure from main.tf was created except for the bakcend address pool association with network interface and the virtual machines which came up with error messages. (see output 3)
 1. I corrected the errors (typos in the main.tf and and an accidentily deleted packer image) and ran "terraform apply" again, this time completing the deployment. (see output 4 and 5)
 1. I then ran the command "terraform plan -out solution.plan" again, which confirmed that all the changes required had been completed and that 0 additional changes were required.
-I also checked the "webserver-rg" resource group in the Azure portal to make sure all the infrastructure had been created (see output 6)
+I also checked the "webserver-rg" resource group in the Azure portal to make sure all the infrastructure had been created. (see output 6)
 1. I then ran the "terraform show" command to list all the deployed infrastructure, and finally, after checking in the portal that all the infrastrucutre had been created, I ran the "terraform destory" command to delete all the infrastructure. (see output 7)